petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/calendar/using-the-calendar-widget.md

 1. Configure visibility and permissions.

-   After the calendar is created, set permissions by clicking on the arrow to the right of the calendar's name &rarr; *Permissions*.
+   After the calendar is created, set permissions by clicking the arrow to the right of the calendar's name &rarr; *Permissions*.

    Read [Calendar Permissions Reference](#calendar-permissions-reference) to learn more about each permission.